divyankkarolia97/bol_na_bhai/README.md

 * TODO: Add additional technologies

 ### Installation
-* TODO: Fill in details of isntallation and running
+* TODO: Fill in details of installation and running

 ### Development
 * TODO: Fill in development specific information